Chainflow/cosmos-validator-mission-control/INSTRUCTIONS.md

 - If you are a first time user type `admin` for the username and password in the login page.
 - You can change the password after login.

+    Before importing the dashboards you need to configure datasoruces of InfluxDBVCF and InfluxDBTelegraf
+    - Go to configuration and select Data Sources.
+There you can find an option of add Data Source, click on it and add data source by follwoing below steps.
+    - To create InfluxDBVCF -> In palace of name give InfluxDBVCF and in place of url give the url of influxdb where it is running (ex: http://localhost:8086)
+    - Then below in influxDB Details section give Database name as vcf(You can give database name whatever you have created), and also fill User field with your user name.
+    - After doing all these you can test the data source by clicking on Save & Test option.

+    - Follow the same steps to create InfluxDBTelegraf.
+But you have to make sure to give InfluxDBTelegraf as name and telegraf as database (If you have configured database with other options you can give those).

+    NOTE : The above mentioned values(ex: names and urls) are not fixed.
+You can configure on your own.
+But if you change the datasources names make sure to change it in dashboard also, otherwise it gives error.

 ### Import the dashboards
 - To import the json file of the **validator monitoring metrics** click the *plus* button present on left hand side of the dashboard.
 Click on import and load the validator_monitoring_metrics.json present in the grafana_template folder.